 Years ago in college, I worked on a project with a team from a major production business (maybe you have heard of Disney or Walden Media?) during that time I had the honor of working with people who had spent years balancing their career of influencing how people thought and perceived the world.
 They knew it was an extreme responsibility that was bestowed to them.
 I remember they said, “Every day with our work, we can choose to make people see the world one way or another and as creative people we influence this perception more than we realize.
 So we have to always find the way to guide people to see the beautiful parts, to inspire them to do good, and to bring to light the things that can make changes for a better world.
 That is our responsibility.”
 That statement has weighed heavy on my heart my whole career.
 The larger my following has grown, the more I felt this too.
 I realized I had a responsibility, not just to you or myself, but to the world with how I influenced how they lived and felt about their lives.

 For a while this weight felt nearly crushing.
 I didn’t know how to make a career without selling out.
 I tried walking the line and about 2 years ago I nearly quit because it all felt like too much.
 But that night Mike said to me, “You aren’t quitting.
 You have worked too hard.
 What is your real end goal?
 What do you want?” and I didn’t answer that night.
 Instead I took a break.
 I needed to really think about that.
 I came back and realized I needed to build a brand that helped people live well and to me that best happened within the awareness of the seasons.
 Everything from food, to rituals, to clothes, to gathering, it all became better when we became aware of the seasons around us.
 I wanted to talk about products and brands that did good.
 Most of all though I wanted to focus local because of how inspired I have been by this area and the people I live amongst.
 It all felt pretty conceptual, but then as I dug deeper, there I saw the store.
 I saw this place where people would eventually come and experience products that were designed by me with the intention of enjoying the seasons we are in.
 Things that would be made by real hands and local people and myself that all commonly understood the way these seasons move us through our days.
+Do you have any invention idea which you want to turn into new product?
+Why Consider InventHelp?
+InventHelp offers a range of services to assist new inventors from the idea stage through to the production stage, which can help to make the experience far more enjoyable and manageable.

 That dream since that day has always been this thing I felt scared of.
 It felt huge.
 It felt impossible.
 But I took one day at a time.
 One tiny step forward and a step back many times.
 A mountain I never thought I would climb but knew if I didn’t, I would never be settled in my life.
 I wanted to do something good with this one life I was given, after all and I really wanted to show our children just what it means to live well, chase a dream, and do a lot of good along the way.
 None the less, when we have a dream we can then start taking small steps in order to accomplish it.
 My passion for this project was hard to harness when I began and I wanted the moon and all the stars along with it.
 It was too much for my little shoulders.
 I shared my dream with those I love and at first it felt just like an idea and then day after day it started to feel more and more like a reality, and then when I told myself, we will launch on this date, I knew it would be a reality.
 2 years since that day I knew I needed to change what I knew my career as and we have launched into a whole new world of what The Fresh Exchange is and is becoming with every passing day.